maxludden/supergene-v2/books/book07/md/chapter-2292.md

 Bao’er hesitated, but she eventually said, “It’s like… It’s like the creature is drawing a person… Yeah, a woman.”

 “A woman?
 What kind of woman?”
 Han Sen was frozen.
 A skeletal prisoner had appeared out of nowhere, slinked up to his back, and started drawing a woman on him.
-This was too f*cking creepy, and it made Han Sen feel itchy and uncomfortable.
+This was too fucking creepy, and it made Han Sen feel itchy and uncomfortable.

 Bao’er didn’t seem to know how she might describe what she saw.
 With hesitation, she said, “An ugly, ugly woman.”

 Han Sen felt his pulse pounding in his temples.
 An ugly prisoner was now drawing an ugly woman on his back.
-What the f*ck was happening?
+What the fuck was happening?

 Han Sen’s mouth was wide open.
 He tried to ask another question, but he had no idea what he should ask.